maxwellhadley/node-red-contrib-htu21d/Readme.md

 This node uses the [htu21d](https://www.npmjs.com/package/htu21d) npm package to access the device over an I2C bus.
 This is generally supported only on Linux.
-The bus device name (e.g. /dev/i2c-1) is configurable: only one actual sensor is allowed on each bus.
+The bus device name (e.g. /dev/i2c-1) is configurable: only one actual sensor is allowed on each bus, but the bus can be shared with any other I2C device not using the (7-bit) address 0x40.

 Usage
 -----